 - Establish if it is a severe allergy (ideally they have their Epipen with them!)

 - If not, it likely is a preference or an intolerance.
 Very different ball game.

 - List other potential allergens that are associated.
 Allergies sometimes come in multiples (and people will forget the less severe ones).
 Example: peach and other stone fruits, strawberries and kiwi.

 - Allergies, food intolerance, and dietary preference can be worked around and neither will kill your guest (like an allergy would).
 Here is where your menu knowledge should be on point.

-- List the items that you are certain to contain the offending item, but offer the caveat, there are ingredients not listed on this menu.
-Please let me know if there is something that you’d like to have and i’ll check.
+- List the items that you are certain to contain the offending item, but I find always useful to mention that, ‘there are ingredients that MAY not be listed on this menu.
+Please let me know if there is something that you’d like to have and i’ll check’.
 Simple as that.

 - FIND OUT IN THE KITCHEN WITH 100% ACCURACY IF THE ITEMS ARE SAFE OR NOT.

 - Modify as needed to the kitchen.
 USE CAPS LOCK PEOPLE PAY MORE ATTENTION LOL.